 Of course, we want to preface this by saying there are plenty of knife manufacturers and bladesmiths outside the States who do incredible work, and we’ll probably write about them, too, at some point.
 But, for now, here’s our list of the best Made in the USA knives money can buy:

-It’s also super light, at just 4.5 ounces, thanks to its aluminum handle and steel liners, and utilizes SOG’s patented assisted opening technology that whips the blade open with a simple push of the thumb stud.
+It’s also super light, at just 4.6 ounces, thanks to its aluminum handle and steel liners, and TAC-OPS’s upswept blade and it’s contoured handle have made it ideal for self-defense.
 Everything on this knife is made in the USA.

 Every good man, at some point or another, should own a real-deal Buck Knives blade.
 They’re an American institution and have revolutionized the knife game for over a century (1902).
 Their 110 series knives have been a brand staple for the last half century.
 The 110 Auto Elite, however, is a fully automatic knife, which means it can be opened one-handed with the push of a button.